GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 1. In a browser hit the page(s) you want to visualize in order to test your achievement so far.
 For the first attempts there is good likelihood of errors appearing.
 These are normally due to some misreference in URLs, class names, or label names.
 Some errors can be fixed without even regenerating and reuploading your plugins while others many need you to get back to your IDE.
 See this [page](./tips-development#skipping-package-and-deployment-phases) for more information.

-1. Apply error fixing as per the previous step if needed.
-If a new jar file needs to be built, before uploading it, delete the current running plugin via the admin dashboard of Gluu Casa.
+1. Delete the current running plugin via the admin dashboard of Gluu Casa if a new jar file needs to be built.

+1. Apply error fixing as needed.

 1. Add more logic to your plugin.
 This may require you to do some of the following:

-    - Generate Java classes intended for LDAP data manipulation (e.g by using `generate-source-from-schema` or writing those by hand)
+    - Generate Java classes intended for database manipulation

     - Adding elements to Gluu's LDAP schema